 Each wheel was actually two in one, with one apparently set inside the other at right angles which enabled the “living creatures” to move in any direction instantly without having to turn, like a flash of lightning.
 These wheels had the appearance of chrysolite, which may have been a topaz or other semiprecious stone.
 The outer rim of the wheels was described as high and awesome with the outer edge of the rims inset with “eyes” (Ezekiel 1:14-18).

 The Spirit of the living creatures was in the wheels (Ezekiel 1:20-21).
-As a result the creatures were able to move any direction the wheels moved.
-Most biblical scholars hold to the idea that the Spirit of God gave direction to the wheels through direct knowledge and access to the will of God.
-The mobility of the wheels suggests the omnipresence of God; the eyes, His omniscience; and its elevated position, His omnipotence.
+As a result, the creatures were able to move any direction the wheels moved.
+Most biblical scholars hold to the idea that the Spirit of God gave direction to the wheels through direct knowledge of and access to the will of God.
+The mobility of the wheels suggests the omnipresence of God; the eyes, His omniscience; and the elevated position, His omnipotence.

 This vision appeared to Ezekiel as a powerful imagery of movement and action demonstrating the characteristics of God’s divine nature.
 It presented God as being on a chariot-like throne, His glory both supreme and immanent, existing in and extending into all the created universe.
 As such, the whole revelation by God in this vision to Ezekiel, i.e., the cherubim, the chariot, the Spirit, and the wheels, emphasized their unity and coordination.